tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/新手指引_intl_en.md

 > ?
 For more Q&As, please see [FAQs](https://intl.cloud.tencent.com/document/product/647/36058).

-## Feedback and Suggestion
+## Feedback and Suggestions

 If you have any questions or feedback about TRTC, feel free to contact us in the following ways:

-- If you notice any issues with TRTC documentation (for example, incorrect content or links), click **Send Feedback** at the bottom right of the page to tell us about the issue.
+- If you notice any issues with TRTC documentation (for example, incorrect content or incorrect links), click **Send Feedback** at the bottom right of the page to tell us about the issue.
 - If you have any issues while using the product, please [submit a ticket](https://console.intl.cloud.tencent.com/workorder/category?level1_id=29&level2_id=801&source=14&data_title=Tencent%20Real%20Time%20Communication&step=1).